5 Tips That Will Improve Your Guitar Playing Today!

+5 tips that will improve your guitar playing today.
 The number one thing you should always be doing is looking for & putting into action new ideas that will improve your guitar playing.
-So here today are 5 tips that will improve your guitar playing today!
+No matter where you are at with your playing, you’re bound to run into a few hurdles.

 Tip #1.
 Practice new material on a clean channel.